 The Voorburg Group first studied price indices for real estate activities in 1996 with a report on an experimental index produced by the Australian Bureau of Statistics.
 Additional work and reports from Japan, the United States, ONS, and China at the 2000 Voorburg Group Meeting in Madrid and the Orebro meeting in 2001 resulted in a draft principal paper on Producer Price Indices for Real Estate Services.
-The Voorburg Group has not produced papers on the collection of turnover data for Real estate activities in the past so that will be covered for the first time in this revisited sector paper.
-The turnover information will be based on the weighting issues identified in the prices papers as well as country specific information identified.
+The Voorburg Group reviewed the first version of this revisited sector paper during the 23rd session in Aguascalientes, Mexico.
+That was the first paper that addressed the collection of turnover data for real estate activities.
+The turnover information was based on the weighting issues identified in the prices papers as well as country specific information identified.

-This revisited sector paper identifies the challenges associated with classification of real estate activities, collection of turnover data, and developing producer price indices of various real estate activities.
+This expanded version of the revisited sector paper identifies the challenges associated with classification of real estate activities, collection of turnover data, and developing producer price indices of various real estate activities.
 The paper provides some options and notes the implications of the choices that must be made when endeavoring to develop or revise turnover statistics and price deflators for real estate activities.